Bringing the Whole Gang?

-Provided Services and Supplies For Families on Star Island
+Provided Services & Supplies for Families on Star Island

 - Travel crib/playpen available in room for infants; bed rails available upon request

 - Nightly child monitoring services from Pelicans (see Hall Monitoring Service below)

 - High chairs and booster seats in Dining Room

 - Sterilization of children’s bottles, sippy cups, and eating utensils after every meal in the Dining Room—leave items on table and they will be cleaned and placed at the front of the dining room before the next meal

 - Milk available at every meal in Dining Room

 - Diaper pails and large sink for bathing of infants on the second floor of Oceanic